data-tomic/gcp-open-payments-pipeline/README.md

 6.  **Data Transformation (BigQuery SQL):** The DAG executes a SQL query within BigQuery to transform the staging data (casting types, handling nulls, selecting final columns) and loads it into a final analytics table, partitioned and clustered for performance.
 (Data Warehouse - Gold Layer).
 7.  **Visualization (Looker Studio):** A Looker Studio dashboard connects to the final BigQuery analytics table to visualize the required insights.

-**(Optional but Recommended: Embed an Architecture Diagram)** *You can create a diagram using tools like diagrams.net (draw.io), Lucidchart, or even Mermaid syntax directly in Markdown and save it in the `images/` folder.*

 ```mermaid
 graph LR